daksh03/SQL-Queries/README.md

 - `CHAR`: Fixed-length storage.
 If the defined length is not fully used, it is padded with spaces.
 - `VARCHAR2`: Variable-length storage.
 Only the actual data is stored, saving space when the full length is not needed.

+##  Different types of joins in SQL?
+- `INNER JOIN`: Returns rows that have matching values in both tables.
+-  `LEFT JOIN` (LEFT OUTER JOIN): Returns all rows from the left table, and matching rows from the right table.
+-  `RIGHT JOIN` (RIGHT OUTER JOIN): Returns all rows from the right table, and matching rows from the left table.
+-  `FULL JOIN` (FULL OUTER JOIN): Returns all rows when there is a match in either table.
+-  `CROSS JOIN`: Produces the Cartesian product of two tables.

 ---